-- Homeowners’ Tax Fairness In Eminent Domain Proceedings Act (HB1159): Governmental “eminent domain” takings of real property can be expensive and unfair to homeowners.
-Even when “fair market value” is assessed against a governmental taking of personal property, homeowners are still left with exorbitant costs, including tax liabilities incurred during and after their displacement and relocation.
-That’s why I authored the Homeowners’ Tax Fairness In Eminent Domain Proceedings Act, that exempts from local recordation taxes the new property that a homeowner acquires as a result of an eminent domain taking.
+- Homeowners’ Tax Fairness In Eminent Domain Proceedings Act (HB1159): Governmental takings of real property (“eminent domain”) can be expensive and unfair to homeowners.
+I authored HB1159 that exempts from local recordation taxes the new property that a homeowner acquires as a result of an eminent domain taking.

 I authored legislation in both the House and Senate, which sparked the debate and formed the framework for many successful executive orders, programs and legislation implemented by Governor O’Malley, the legislature, and other units of government: